 New York Misdiagnosis Attorney

-One of the more common reasons a healthcare provider commits malpractice is the misdiagnosis or delayed diagnosis of an injury, sickness, or other medical complication.
-When a medical professional’s error leads directly to an incorrect or delayed treatment, or a lack of treatment, a patient’s outcomes may suffer, leading to worsening symptoms or even death.
+One of the more common reasons a healthcare provider commits malpractice is the misdiagnosis or delayed a diagnosis of an injury, sickness or another medical complication.
+When a medical professional’s error leads directly to incorrect or delayed treatment or a lack of treatment, a patient’s outcomes may suffer, leading to worsening symptoms or even death.
 On the other hand, true medical malpractice differs from simple provider error.
-A New York City misdiagnosis lawyer can help you understand if you have a case against your healthcare provider.
+A New York City misdiagnosis lawyer can help you understand if you have a case against your health care provider.

 What Is Medical Malpractice?

 Medical malpractice is more than a simple mistake or lapse in judgment.
 In order to collect compensation for negligence, an injured patient must prove:

 - That a doctor-patient relationship existed: You can’t pursue a lawsuit on the grounds of bad medical advice you overheard at a dinner party.

 - The doctor or health care provider committed negligence: In other words, he or she did not provide treatment in accordance with best practices or in a manner deemed reasonably skillful.

 - The doctor’s negligence led directly to a patient’s injury, worsening symptoms, or a poor health outcome.